Welcome to our National Research Launch Page

 This study was the first-ever quantitative, statistical, population-based study carried out on the island of Ireland which specifically looked at the heroes of our healthcare system, the workers who are the glue keeping most services running.
 This study looks specifically at Qualified Carers and Healthcare Assistants (HCAs).
 There has never been a study on HCAs in Ireland asking them what they believe, need or envision to help the system they work in.

 This study brought a variety of schools of thought together.
-The Consortium members include qualified professionals associated with professional bodies within the area of Healthcare Assistance, Epidemiology, Biostatistics, Psychology, Nursing, Clinical Medicine, Health Services Research and Public Health.
+The Consortium members include qualified professionals associated with professional bodies within the area of Healthcare Assistance (HCA's), Epidemiology, Biostatistics, Psychology, Nursing, Clinical Medicine, Health Services Research and Public Health.
+Information regarding consortium members can be found in the Full Report.

 Being educationally inclusive we have provided a results summary video above.